DenTelezhkin/ClosureKit/README.md

 ## Installation

 Because of XCode and Swift compiler errors ability to make public extensions on generic classes has been turned off by Apple.
-This disallows installation via CocoaPods or Embedded framework.
+This disallows installation via CocoaPods or as Embedded framework.
 When public extensions will be enabled, project will be distributed more conveniently( as of **XCode 6.2 beta 5** public extensions are still turned off).

 The only supported way of installing project is via git submodules and drag and drop to project.